 (Elaine), Paul N. Puhacz (Sherry) and Frances Lenox (Ron); his grandchildren Katherine Mueller, Michael Puhacz, Eric Puhacz, Brad Puhacz, Brian Lenox and Kevin Lenox; his 12 great grandchildren and several nieces and nephews.
 He was predeceased by a grandson Nicholas J. Puhacz and a brother William N. Puhacz.
 Calling Hours were held on Wednesday, January 5, 2022 from 9:30 to 10:30 AM at Smith and Walker Funeral Home, 148 Grove Street, Putnam, CT 06260.
 A Mass of Christian Burial followed at 11:00 AM at Most Holy Trinity Church, 568 Pomfret Street, Pomfret, CT.
 In lieu of flowers donations in his memory to Most Holy Trinity Church, PO Box 665 Putnam, CT.
 Share a memory at Smithandwalkerfh.com dren: Francesca and Luca Cavalli; Nathaniel, Samuel, and Zachary Thompson; Cody and Nina Bugoni.
 He was predeceased by his parents, Dr. James E. Thompson and Ethel B. Thompson, and is survived by a sister, Elizabeth Binstock, and a brother, Jeffrey Thompson.
 Jim served two years in the Marine Corps before returning to Yale University from which he graduated in 1964.
-He began his career in the advertising industry at Benton & Bowles, in New York City, growing with it as he brought his department into the digital Ralph George Perry, 68 Okeechobee, Florida- Ralph George Perry passed away after a brief illness on December 22nd 2021.
+He began his career in the advertising industry at Benton & Bowles, in New York City, growing with it as he brought his department into the digital Family and friends will gather in Litchfield, CT on May 21, 2022 to celebrate Jim's life.
+Ralph George Perry, 68 Okeechobee, Florida- Ralph George Perry passed away after a brief illness on December 22nd 2021.